lenderpanel

 Recently asked questions about conveyancing in Hornsey Rise

-I'm buying my first flat in Hornsey Rise with a loan from Halifax.
-The builders refused to reduce the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
-The property agent suggested that I not to tell my solicitor about the side-deal as it would affect my loan with the lender.
-Is this normal?.
+I am purchasing a new build house in Hornsey Rise with a mortgage from Coventry Building Society.
+The builders refused to reduce the price so I negotiated five thousand pounds worth of additionals instead.
+The house builders rep advised me not to tell my conveyancer about the deal as it would impact my loan with the bank.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.